IAmApurrv/2022-Frontend-Test-by-Bitroot-Org/README.md

 # 2022-Frontend-Test-by-Bitroot-Org

-Prerequisites:
+<h1>Prerequisites :<h1/>

 Node.js and npm (Node Package Manager) installed on your machine.

-Dependencies:
+Dependencies :

 This project requires the following dependencies:

-  React: A JavaScript library for building user interfaces.
+  React : A JavaScript library for building user interfaces.

-  axios: A promise-based HTTP client for making HTTP requests.
+  axios : A promise-based HTTP client for making HTTP requests.

-  Sass: A preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
+  Sass : A preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).

-  react-dom: React package for working with the DOM.
+  react-dom : React package for working with the DOM.

-  react-scripts: A set of scripts and configuration used by Create React App.
+  react-scripts : A set of scripts and configuration used by Create React App.

 Steps to Run the Project: